milanaryal/milanaryal.github.io/_posts/2020-03-17-the-psychology-of-a-market-cycle.md

 ### The psychology of a bear market

-> “Unless you can watch your stock holding decline by 50% without becoming panic-stricken, you should not be in the stock market.”
+> "Unless you can watch your stock holding decline by 50% without becoming panic-stricken, you should not be in the stock market."
 >
-> — Warren Buffett, the greatest investor of all time
+> --- Warren Buffett, the greatest investor of all time

 Everyone has a breaking point, and it's only in times of distress that we learn where that point is.
 The psychology of a bear market goes something like this: